VKalekis/Roguelike_AtuanTombs/README.md

         * MAIN_HAND: Sword, Axe, Staff
         * OFF_HAND: Shield

-    * The Warrior can find: Sword, Axe, Shield and the Wizard can find: Staff, Shield.
+    * The Warrior can find: Sword, Axe, Shield, the Wizard can find: Staff, Shield.

-    * 4 weapons per map, initialized to 4 every time the player enters a room.
+    * 4 equippables per map, initialized to 4 every time the player enters a room.

+    * The dropped equippables are placed on the map, at the player position.